 A consultancy agreement also known as a consulting contract, or consulting services agreement establishes the rights and obligations between you and the consultant.
 It will outline the obligations and expectations of both parties, so both parties are well informed regarding what they must do under the agreement.
 Basically, the consultancy agreement stipulates the responsibilities and duties the consultant will undertake, for an express price.

 A consultant helps to evaluate the strengths and weaknesses in your business and works with the goal of improving your processes and brand.
-They have specialised experience in a particular area for example human resources, value creation, customer relationships, marketing, risk minimisation, informational technology and business strategy.
+They have specialised experience in a particular area, for example, human resources, value creation, customer relationships, marketing, planning, risk minimisation, informational technology and business strategy.